-

 - Other moving violations―40 points

-Any points for moving traffic violations and suspensions will stay on your driving record for three years.
+Any points for moving traffic violations and suspensions will stay on your driving record for 3 years.
 For more on moving violations and the points that come with them, refer to the Utah Driver Handbook or our page on the Utah Point System.

 UT Driver’s License Suspension and Revocation